 LD: If we argue that politics is present in public space, then what is its role within this new context?
 Is politics obsolete or would it change or should it be changed?

-NB: It’s an imperfect model and there are many reasons to remain critical of it, but we were interested in trying to kickstart this kind of unsolicited, long-term partnership between us and the ‘right’ client, working creatively to leverage their interest in the direction we felt was most beneficial for the City as well.
+NB: It’s an imperfect model, but we were interested in trying to spark this kind of unsolicited, long-term partnership between us and the ‘right’ client, working creatively to leverage their interest in the direction we felt was most beneficial for the City as well.
 Thinking of self-initiated proposals and the right strategic partnerships rather than waiting is something architects should do more of.
 This is a way to counter the brutal race-to-the-bottom and distinctive professional squandering of intellectual labor that Rem refers to with regards to the culture of architecture competitions.
 It’s also a way to identify relevant areas of involvement simply by claiming them without being asked.